 Martec's Law

-Martec's Law states that technology changes at an exponential rate, but organizations change at a logarithmic rate.
-This fundamental disparity creates a "management gap" that technology leaders must navigate to keep their organizations relevant and effective.
+Martec's Law states that technology changes at an exponential rate, but organisations change at a logarithmic rate.
+This fundamental disparity creates a "management gap" that technology leaders must navigate to keep their organisations relevant and effective.

-Coined by Scott Brinker in 2013, the law highlights the tension between the rapid evolution of digital capabilities and the much slower pace of human and organizational adaptation.
+Coined by Scott Brinker in 2013, the law highlights the tension between the rapid evolution of digital capabilities and the much slower pace of human and organisational adaptation.

 The Management Gap

-The core challenge of Martec's Law is the widening gap between what is technologically possible and what an organization is actually capable of absorbing and utilizing.
+The core challenge of Martec's Law is the widening gap between what is technologically possible and what an organisation is actually capable of absorbing and utilising.

-Note2[Logarithmic Growth: Organization] Note: While technology follows a curve similar to Moore's Law, organizational change is constrained by culture, process, and human psychology.
+Note: While technology follows a curve similar to Moore's Law, organisational change is constrained by culture, process, and human psychology.

 Why It Matters for CTOs